joaoh82/marvin-blockchain-go/README.md

 ## Project Overview

-Marvin Blockchain is a distributed ledger inspired by Bitcoin, implemented in Go.
+Marvin Blockchain is a distributed ledger and EVM Compatible inspired by Bitcoin and Ethereum, implemented in Go.
 This project aims to provide a robust and scalable blockchain solution while comparing the nuances of building the same system in Rust.

 ## Features (WIP)